JDFoster73/fxml2java/README.md

 -Update fxml file(s) in SceneBuilder or using the text editor to edit the XML source.
 Run the converter and it will update the destination Java files but replicate any non-generated methods, fields and imports.
 Note that the converter messes up the formatting but all IDEs contain a handy code formatter so I don't find this to be a problem.

--If you change the name of an FXML file, you *MUST* change the name of the resulting Java file or the converter will create a brand new file that does not contain any additions that have been made to the destination Java file subsequently.
+-If you change the name of an FXML file for which a Java file has already been generated, you *MUST* change the name of the generated Java file for this FXML source file or the  converter will create a brand new file that does not contain any additions that have been made to the destination Java file subsequently.